sicDoug/ch/README.md

 ### Usage

-The chat history is cleared with:
+The chat history can be cleared with:
 ```bash
 ch -c
 ```

-The settings are stored on disc and will persist until changed.
+The CLI-settings are stored on disc and will persist until changed.

 Change model with:
 ```bash